-In this anarchic world the day to day reality is states in the fight for self-preservation compete for power based on “balance of power” policies, when conflicts are an ever present possibility and nations when matters of vital security are at play they is will do whatever they think is in their self-interest, regardless of whether this violates prevailing or written rules of international institutions.
+In this anarchic world the day to day reality is states in the fight for self-preservation compete for power based on “balance of power” policies, when conflicts are an ever present possibility and nations when matters of vital security are at play they is will do whatever they think is in their military and economic self-interest when the overall benefits outweigh the costs, regardless of whether this violates prevailing or written rules of international institutions.

 States will do everything they deem necessary for their own survival, confirming Thucydides’ maxim in an anarchic system

 This diatribe expresses my personal views and observations.